26 Days Kanchenjunga Base Camp Camping Trek

 Overview

-Among the most popular trekking trails in the eastern part of Nepal, the Exciting Kanchenjunga trek is one of the least crowded treks in Nepal.
+Among the most popular trekking trails in the eastern part of Nepal, the Exciting Kanchenjunga trek is one of the least crowded trekking in Nepal.
 Even though the trail was open to trekkers in 1988, it remains unexplored to date, as only a few trekkers have stepped on it.
 The name Kanchenjunga means “the five treasures of high snow” in the Tibetan language, which refers to the five peaks: Kanchenjunga main (8,586 m), Kanchenjunga west“ Yalung Kang” (8,505 m), Kanchenjunga central (8,482 m), Kanchenjunga South (8,494 m), and Kangbachen (7,903 m).
 Trekking in Kanchenjunga offers you a tremendous view of Mt.
 Everest (8,848 m), Mt.
 Lhotse(8,516 m), Mt.Makalu(8,201 m), and Mt.
 Kanchenjunga itself.
 Standing at an elevation of 8586 m, Kanchenjunga, the third-highest mountain in the world, was first climbed in 1995 by Joe Brown and George Band, who were part of a British expedition.
 Highly pleasing Kanchenjunga trekking provides you with immense pleasure through magnificent scenarios decorated with terrace landscapes, remote mountain ranges, and pristine Rhododendron forests.

 Bhutan, China, India, and Nepal share the transboundary landscape of Kanchenjunga.
 One of the main highlights of the adventurous and thrilling Kanchenjunga trek is walking through the beautiful villages of the Kanchenjunga Conservation Area (KCA, 1997).
 Covering an area of 2035 square kilometers is home to many globally significant flora and fauna and endangered species such as the red panda, the Himalayan black bear, musk deer, the elusive snow leopard, and many more.
 Due to its remoteness, some trekkers and locals believed that the Abominable Snowman or “Yeti” is found in the Kanchenjunga region, but the existence of the Yeti remains a mystery unsolved story that will surely excite many travelers and passersby.
 Besides, you will explore the beautiful, vibrant village of the Kanchenjunga region, inhabited by different communities of Sherpa, Rai, Limbu, and Gurung.
 Discovering their richly diverse culture, traditions, and customs, the trail lets you interact with local people and gives you a chance to observe the lifestyle of rural Nepalese people.